 My chronology of world history might be off the mark, but I believe Too Human's conception predates the Boston Tea Party.
-More of an ancient relic than a new release, this game entered development 14 years ago and was originally slated to be a PlayStation One title.
+More of an ancient relic than a new release, this game entered development nearly a decade ago, and was originally slated to be a PlayStation One title.
 Sliding from one console generation to the next, time turned this lost game into a pixelated Sasquatch – some people claimed to have seen it, gushing that it innovates in ways that gamers have never seen, while others heard it was going to be the largest game ever made, requiring no fewer than four discs to contain its weighty content.
 After all these years and stories, this mythical game is finally upon us.
 Like most exposed legends, the truth behind it is a monumental letdown.

 Unless you find yourself waking up in the middle of the night in a cold sweat craving a Diablo-like loot fest, you'll likely never want to hear anything about Too Human again.
 It's not a terrible game, but even huge fans of looting will think twice about calling it average.
 If your fondest gaming memories consist of reworking skill trees, and enhancing weapons and armor with effects, you'll be pleased to hear that the best parts of this game are all found within the menus.
 You can customize everything.
 There are tons of weapons and armor to find and purchase, and a dizzying amount of effects you can apply to them.
 You can even apply a rune that changes the color of your gear so it all matches.